Skip to main content

 Kameleoon - Fetch experiment

-This command will overwrite your experiment files and folders (including the variations) to the last version.
-This command will also create the files and folders of the variations, if some variations are missing in the project or if some files are missing.
+This command overwrites experiment files and folders (including variations) with the latest version.
+This command also creates variation folders and files if variations or files are missing.

 Accessibility